 Although it may seem overwhelming, there are 3 steps to consider for you to pick the best soft mattress that suits your needs.

 Do you prefer memory foam, poly-foam, gel, innerspring, latex, hybrid, or AirFoam™ mattresses?

 Memory foam mattresses are widely available and in almost every online mattress store.
 Memory foam has been around since the disco era and considered to be a staple in the industry.
 Although for many, memory foam sleeps hot due to the viscoelastic chemicals.
 A soft memory foam mattress is often known to retain body heat and create a sinking effect, even the most plush memory foam mattress could be capable of this.
 Thus, it may not be a great option for those who need targeted support.

 Poly-foam is the material that you would find in a couch cushion.
 A poly-foam mattress could be a viable option for those who are searching for a budget-friendly, short term mattress.

 Gel mattresses are memory foam that has added cooling gels that may counteract the traditional heat-trapping nature of memory foam.

 Innerspring mattresses have been around since the 1800s and still available today (and thankfully have been upgraded) these are metal coil mattresses that are topped with fibers or foam.

-Latex mattresses are another popular choice and could be a durable option, however, latex mattresses tend to be extremely expensive which could be a drawback for some.
+Latex mattresses are another popular choice and a very durable option.
+However, latex mattresses tend to cost more than other models.